MrRobinOfficial/Guide-UnrealEngine/README.md

 *In this repo, we'll guide you through the basics of getting started with Unreal Engine and C++.
 We'll cover the fundamentals of C++ programming, such as data types and pointers, and show you how to use these concepts in the context of game development with Unreal Engine.
 We'll also introduce you to the Unreal Engine module system, which is an important aspect of organizing your game code into smaller, more manageable pieces.*

 > **Note**
 > This repository was created in conjunction with [ChatGPT](https://en.wikipedia.org/wiki/ChatGPT) to assist in writing and formulating each sentence.
 While it provides valuable information, it may not be entirely accurate.
 If you detect any errors or false statements, please feel free to create a new [issue](https://github.com/MrRobinOfficial/Guide-UnrealEngine/issues/) to report them for further improvement and clarification.
-Your contributions and feedback, as well as the collaboration with ChatGPT, are appreciated!
+Your contributions and feedback are appreciated!

 ## Table of contents